zenfyrdev/bootloader-unlock-wall-of-shame/misc/samsung-unlock.md

 If it's variation 1 or 2, your bootloader is already unlocked.
 If you have variation 3, hold down volume up until it asks if you'd like to unlock the bootloader, then press volume up again to wipe data and unlock bootloader.

+## Upgrading from One UI 7 → One UI 8

+Upgrading your device from One UI 7 to One UI 8 can be done, but maintaining an unlocked bootloader requires following strict flashing rules.
+These steps are device- and firmware-specific and carry risk — they do not guarantee success.

+- Before attempting to update to One UI 8, update the following firmware packages first: AP, CP and CSC (If you have a custom kernel, vbmeta or something then unpack AP and replace with your files and flash them).
+- Under NO CIRCUMSTANCES flash the BL package as-is.
+- If an update bundle contains a BL package, unpack it and flash every component from that bundle except sboot.bin.lz4 — do NOT flash sboot.bin.lz4.

+If you are unsure what any of the above means, just stop or ask someone

 ## Troubleshooting